bjoernricks/bjoernricks.github.io/content/pages/about.md

 Being a C/C++ and Java developer before (and some Basic, Pascal and Delphi as a teenager), at [Intevation] I've started to work with Python (if I remember correctly it was Python 2.5 at that time).
-While not having interfaces or types definitions, Python felt a bit strange to me first but I began to like it very much.
+While not having interfaces or type definitions, Python felt a bit strange to me first but I began to like it very much.
 Python allows to write code very fast and easily with *batteries included*.
 Shortly after Python became my favorite programming language which it is still today.